Uncover hidden gems and unusual things to do in Athens, the home of democracy and modern heart of Greece. Here’s our inside guide.

 From ancient romance to skyscrapers and edgy street art, Athens is all the better for being a city that’s hard to define.

-It's a real city, a living city, a characterful city.
+It’s a real city, a living city, a characterful city.
 But it does require a little effort to uncover the best it has to offer.
-Her hidden gems, if you haven't tired of the phrase.
-(Also, quite literally, there are some hidden gems.)
+When it comes to finding hidden gems in Athens, it’s not a cliche.
+You can really, literally, find some hidden gems.

-Here's an inside guide to finding unusual things to do in Athens, all tried and tested over decades of travel to the city.
+Here’s our inside guide to finding unusual things to do in Athens, based on advice from locals.

 Disclosure – some of these activities were hosted by the places mentioned, but not all were.
 They were only included if I thought you’d enjoyed them!
 Plus, if you book through the links on this page, I may earn a small commission at no extra cost to you (this is known as an affiliate link.)
 Cheers!

-Meet up with a volunteer local guide from This Is My Athens to discover, well, anything you want.
-They do it driven by a passion for their city and for meeting other people.
+If you’re looking for a really unique way to discover the hidden gems of Athens, then meet up with a local.
+How do you do that?
+Well, programme This Is My Athens connects you with local volunteers who help you to discover, well, anything you want!
+They’re driven by a passion for their city and for meeting other people.
 And, boy, do they know the places to go.

 Dinner suggestion: the Electra Rooftop Garden Hotel.
 This glorious hotel drips in cream and gold and, as the name suggests, there’s a rooftop terrace that overlooks the Acropolis.
 Now, plenty of places in Athens overlook the Acropolis but this one lives right up close … and it serves a delicious pomegranate sorbet!

 Erm.
 Again, this is easily done with a This is My Athens guide!
-Check out the burgeoning wine bars in the area around Electra.
+Check out the burgeoning wine bars in the area around Electra for a mix of hipster cool and cosy vibes.
+If you are more keen on the philosophy and less so on the wine, then check out the Athens philosophy tours offered by academics.
+You can even visit Plato’s former academy.

 Check out the oh-so-peppery fresh virgin olive oil at the NEW Hotel Restaurant.
 NEW excels at serving fresh, organic mediterranean cuisine and the sculptures made from recycled furniture make a nice twist for the eye.
 Greek mezze never tasted so good.